zhangzhuo-math/my-website/content/research.md

   The Chebotarev Density Theorem is a generalization of the prime number theorem in arithmetic progressions and plays a fundamental role in algebraic number theory.
 In this project we leverage the analytic properties of nonabelian Artin L-functions (that satisfy the Artin holomorphy conjecture) to improve the best-known error bounds in this theorem.

-* *On a Special Metric in Cyclotomic Fields*, with
+* *On a Special Metric in Cyclotomic Fields*, with with K. Saettone, A. Zaharescu.